mahesh-singh/dsa-leetcode/README.md

 ### 261: Graph Valid Tree (find it on lint code)
 Intuition:  Graph is a tree if its is acyclic and connected.
 Connected means visited node == no of node.
-Acyclic can be check via DFS (BFS) to check visited with previous node or Union-find by tracking parents node without path compression
+Acyclic can be check via DFS (BFS) to check visited with previous node or Union-find by tracking parents node

 Note: Can't use topological sort as it work for directed graph